-Prices are derived from OLADE database "Precios de la Energía en América Latina y el Caribe".
+Prices for LPG, LFO, fuel oil and electricity are derived from OLADE database "Precios de la Energía en América Latina y el Caribe".

 Papua New Guinea

 Prices are derived from data extracted from the Independent Consumer & Competition Commission (ICCC).

 Weekly prices are derived as the time-weighted average of the maximum daily price levels at Port Moresby set by ICCC on a monthly basis.